https://www.mariezolamian.com/files/gimgs/th-48_photographes_references_L.jpg

 Marie Zolamian

-This work is a sequel of the series of paintings “nous partout” dating from 2007-2008.
+This work is a continuation of the painting series nous partout (2007–2008).

 Tous droits réservés